 This year is different however.
 With no Leaving Cert exams taking place due to COVID-19, grades are being awarded based on teachers estimates of student performance and class ranking.
 It was planned to standardise the predicted results using a statistical model that included data relating to a schools historic performance in the exams.
 Following the debacle in the UK where amid claims that the process discriminated against economically disadvantaged students, the government had to scrap their calculated grade system, the Department of Education here faced political and public pressure over their plans.

-The Department here have announced that the model they use to standardise results will no longer make use of data about schools historical performance and that they will give primacy to teachers grades when issuing results.
+The Department here in Ireland have announced that the model they use to standardise results will no longer make use of data about schools historical performance and that they will give primacy to teachers grades when issuing results.
 This seems to have been broadly welcomed as a ‘fairer’ method of assigning grades but is it?

 As far as I know the Department haven’t published details of the algorithm they planned to use, so it is difficult to say how fair or unfair this approach would have been.
 What is clear is that the process as now envisaged won’t be fair to everybody.
 Some teachers were overoptimistic in their estimates of students performance and where this occurs at a large scale, the result is grade inflation.
 This means the average number of points achieved will go up and the distribution in the 2020 version of the graph above will be skewed to the right compared to previous years.

 Because the CAO system works very much on a supply and demand basis, if there is grade inflation in the results, it means the points required for places on courses will go up.
 It has already been highlighted that students applying based on previous years results will be disadvantaged this year.
 But some of this years applicants will lose out also.
 It’s easy to envisage a scenario where a student who would have achieved good grades in the exam and who receives accurate estimated grades misses out on a place on a course they would have otherwise received due to competition from students who have benefited from grade inflation.